The Remuneration Committee is the body that has overall responsibility for the University’s approach to pay

 The Remuneration Committee has five members, who are fully independent of the management of the University.
 The Chair of the Committee is a senior independent member of the Council and the terms of reference for the Committee prevent this post from being held by the Chair of the Council.

-The Secretary to Council, who is also the Chief Operating Officer, is the Secretary to the Committee.
+The Head of Leadership and Staff Development, or another member of the Human Resources team of an equivalent level, is Secretary to the Committee.
 Other members of university management may be required to attend the Remuneration Committee to inform it and provide technical assistance, but they do not take part in any decision making.
-They are required leave the room for discussions on their own salary.
+They are required to leave the room for discussions on their own salary.